Azure/aks-engine/docs/topics/architecture.md

 ## Components

-### Cluster api model
+### Cluster definition, or API model

-AKS Engine accepts JSONs of cluster api models as inputs.
-These api models allow the user to specify cluster configuration items such as
+AKS Engine accepts a cluster definition JSON file (or API model) as input.
+An API model allows the user to specify cluster configuration items such as:

 - Master and worker nodes configuration
 - Kubernetes version